stepolan/compare-envs/README.md

 ## Usage

 Run the script to compare two environments.
-It lists all top-level packages and highlights the unique ones in bright green.
+It lists all top-level packages and highlights the unique ones in bright red, packages with different versions in bright yellow, and packages common to both environments in green.
 It also compares environment variables and startup scripts if they exist.
 Additionally, it compares packages listed by Conda and Pip within the same environment.

 ```sh
 python compare_envs.py